dil-wainstead/telegraf/plugins/inputs/statsd/README.md

   ## Address and port to host UDP listener on
   service_address = ":8125"

-  ## The following configuration options control when telegraf clears it's cache
+  ## The following configuration options control when telegraf clears its cache
   ## of previous values.
-If set to false, then telegraf will only clear it's
+If set to false, then telegraf will only clear its
   ## cache when the daemon is restarted.
   ## Reset gauges every interval (default=true)
   delete_gauges = true